USS Gerald R. Ford (CVN 78) Conducts Flight Operations

-A U.S. Sailor aboard the world's largest aircraft carrier, Ford-class aircraft carrier USS Gerald R. Ford (CVN 78), signals to an F/A-18E Super Hornet aircraft on the flight deck while operating in the Caribbean Sea, Nov.
-16, 2025.
+A U.S. Sailor aboard the world's largest aircraft carrier, Ford-class aircraft carrier USS Gerald R. Ford (CVN 78), signals to an F/A-18F Super Hornet aircraft while operating in the Caribbean Sea, Nov.
+18, 2025.
 U.S. military forces are deployed to the Caribbean in support of the U.S. Southern Command mission, Department of War-directed operations, and the president's priorities to disrupt illicit drug trafficking and protect the homeland.
 (U.S. Navy photo)

 |Date Taken: